 Royal baby boy is born!

 At 2:33PM CT on July 22, a news release stated that an 8-pound, 6-ounce baby boy had been born at 4:24PM London time, four hours earlier after eight hours of labor.
 Proud parents are the Duchess of Cambridge and Prince William.
-News reports suggested the child will use Cambridge as his last name, but a first name was not announced at the time of birth.
+News reports suggested the child will use Cambridge as his last name, but a first name was not announced at the time of birth in the Daily Mail.

 George continues to be the top pick by the odds makers for the royal baby boy’s first name.
 We’re still pulling for Harry.